 Two scholarships established by Thomas J. (HDR ’08 TECH; MS ’65 ECE; BS ’64 ECE) and M. Judith Sheehan are benefitting Purdue Polytechnic students.

-The Sheehan Family Scholarship supports student athletes majoring in engineering, science, or technology.
+The Sheehan Family Scholarship supports student athletes majoring in engineering, science, or technology at the West Lafayette campus.

 The Thomas and Rosemary Sheehan Scholarship provides merit-based support for students pursuing a degree at Purdue Polytechnic Kokomo.
 Preference for this scholarship, provided to high school seniors who earned at least a “B” average and who maintain at least a 3.0/4.0 GPA and six credit hours per semester at Purdue, is given to female students.

-Additionally, the Sheehans matched a total of $20,000 in gifts from Dean’s Council members in 2015 which supported scholarships for first-year students, one of Purdue Polytechnic’s priorities.
+Additionally, the Sheehans matched a total of $20,000 in gifts from Dean’s Council members in 2015 which supported scholarships for first-year students, one of Purdue Polytechnic’s initiatives.

 “Education is vital,” said Tom and Judy Sheenan.
 “Every hour in the classroom develops a more educated, stronger, better-rounded and contributing person.”
 In supporting “an educated future for America,” the Sheehans stressed that it’s important to “never stop learning.”